 About this project

 The Bureau of Land Management (BLM) and U.S. Forest Service (USFS) Caribou-Targhee, Medicine Bow-Routt and Sawtooth National Forests are conducting the National Environmental Policy Act (NEPA) process for the proposed Gateway West Transmission Line Project, first proposed in 2007 for federal lands in Wyoming and Idaho.
 The BLM was the lead federal agency for that process, which resulted in a Record of Decision (ROD) for eight of the 10 segments originally proposed.
 The BLM continues to lead the NEPA process for the two remaining proposed segments, which involve BLM-managed public lands in Idaho and no USFS lands.

-The BLM released the draft environmental impact statement for the project on July 29, 2011, which was followed by a 90-day public comment period and 17 public meetings throughout the project area.
-Public comments received by the BLM are available to search and view on this website.
+The BLM released the draft environmental impact statement (EIS) for the project on July 29, 2011, which was followed by a 90-day public comment period and 17 public meetings throughout the project area.
+Public comments received by the BLM on the draft EIS are available to search and view on this website.

-Project impacts to sage-grouse were analyzed and incorporated in the DEIS as part of the "Analysis Framework for Interstate Transmission Lines" (Appendix J).
-All components of the Analysis Framework were presented in the DEIS, with the exception of the habitat equivalency analysis (HEA), released on June 29, 2012 as part of a Sage-Grouse Addendum to the DEIS.
-The BLM will incorporate comments received on the sage-grouse analysis into the final EIS (FEIS).
+Project impacts to sage-grouse were analyzed and incorporated in the draft EIS as part of the "Analysis Framework for Interstate Transmission Lines" (Appendix J).
+All components of the Analysis Framework were presented in the draft EIS, with the exception of the habitat equivalency analysis (HEA), released on June 29, 2012 as part of a Sage-Grouse Addendum to the draft EIS.
+The BLM incorporated comments received on the sage-grouse analysis into the final EIS.
 The BLM also hosted two public meetings in February 2012 to present information and answer questions regarding the status of the sage-grouse HEA at that time.
 View information made available at those meetings.